viamrobotics/viam-python-sdk/README.md

 motor = Motor.from_robot(robot, 'my_motor')
 await motor.go_for(rpm=60, revolutions=100)
 ```

+View the [Example Usage](example.html) for more on how to connect to a robot.

 ## Implementing a component and using the python-sdk as server:
 Find the Component type you wish to implement in the docs and create a new class which sub-classes that Component’s BaseComponent class.